Mark Peters (footballer, born 1983)

-Mark William Peters (born 4 October 1983) is an English retired football forward, who began his career as a youth at Southampton, before transferring to Brentford, where he made appearances in the Football League.
-Following his departure in 2004, he embarked on a nomadic career in non-league football.
-Peters was capped by England C at international level in 2006.
+Mark William Peters (born 4 October 1983) is an English retired footballer who played as a forward.
+He began his career as a youth at Southampton, before transferring to Brentford, where he made appearances in the Football League.
+Following his departure in 2004, Peters embarked on a nomadic career in non-League football.
+He was capped by England C at international level in 2006.

 Playing career

 Southampton

 Peters began his career with Premier League club Southampton at the age of 11 and signed his first professional contract in October 2000.
 He scored 32 goals for the youth team during the 2000–01 season.
 Despite earning comparisons to Alan Shearer, Peters never made an appearance for the first team and a broken ankle suffered in 2001 hindered his progress.
 Peters departed the club in February 2002.